-A country that owns no land?
+A country without land?

 What?
 Please explain: